mitsuba-renderer/drjit/docs/unused/advanced.rst

     :width: 600px
     :align: center

-Enoki's implementation of division by constants is based on the excellent `libdivide <https://github.com/ridiculousfish/libdivide>`_ library.
+Dr.Jit's implementation of division by constants is based on the excellent `libdivide <https://github.com/ridiculousfish/libdivide>`_ library.

 .. note::